Lufundo-Gqibithole/odin-recipes/readme.md

-in this project, i will be building a  basic recipe website
+This is my very first project I will be doing in my journey within web development.
+This project will showcase my beginning knowledge of html and how to get the basics of what a website into form.